nmccloskey/RASCAL/README.md

 > McCloskey, N., et al. (2025, April). *The RASCAL pipeline: User-friendly and time-saving computational resources for coding and analyzing language samples*.
 Poster presented at the Aphasia Access Leadership Summit, Pittsburgh, PA.

-A copy of the poster will be available through Aphasia Access shared resources.

 ## Acknowledgments

 RASCAL builds on and integrates functionality from two excellent open-source tools which I highly recommend to researchers and clinicians working with language data:

 - [**batchalign2**](https://github.com/TalkBank/batchalign2) – Developed by the TalkBank team, batchalign provides a robust backend for automatic speech recognition.
 RASCAL is designed to function downstream of this system, leveraging its debulletized `.cha` files as input.
 This integration allows researchers to significantly expedite batch transcription, which without an ASR springboard might bottleneck discourse analysis.

-- [**coreLexicon**](https://github.com/rbcavanaugh/coreLexicon) – A web-based interface for Core Lexicon analysis developed by Rob Cavanaugh.
-RASCAL interfaces with this tool via Selenium to enable batch submission of samples to an otherwise single-sample system.
-The underlying functionality and analysis methodology are essential to the Core Lexicon scoring components in RASCAL.
+- [**coreLexicon**](https://github.com/rbcavanaugh/coreLexicon) – A web-based interface for Core Lexicon analysis developed by Rob Cavanaugh, et al. RASCAL implements its own Core Lexicon analysis that has high reliability with this web app: ICC(2) values (two-way random, absolute agreement) on primary metrics are 0.915140 for accuracy (number of core words) and 0.968863 for efficiency (core words per minute) - measured on 402 narratives (Brokem Window, Cat Rescue, and Refused Umbrella) in our study.
+RASCAL does not use the webapp but accesses the normative data associated with this repository (using Google sheet IDs) to calculate percentiles.